OfficeDev/teams-toolkit/packages/sdk/README.md

 npm install @microsoft/teamsfx
 ```

+### Scenarios

+TeamsFx SDK is built to be used in browser and NodeJS environment.
+Common scenarios include:
+- Teams tab application
+- Azure Function
+- Teams bot

 ### Create and authenticate a service like `MicrosoftGraphClient`

 To create a graph client object to access the Microsoft Graph API, you will need the credential to do authentication.
-The SDK provides several credential classes to choose that meets various requirements.
+The SDK provides APIs to configure for developers.
+Please choose the proper identity type and follow below steps:

-#### Using Teams App User Credential (User Identity)
+#### Invoke Graph API on behalf of Teams User (User Identity)

 Use the snippet below:

-**Note:** You can only use this credential class in browser application like Teams Tab App.

 ```ts
 // Equivalent to: